Magisk-Modules-Alt-Repo/drc-remover/README.md

 * I am not responsible for any damage that may occur to your device, so it is your own choice to attempt this module.
 <br/>

-## Change logs

-# v1.0.0
-* Initial Release

-# v1.1.0
-* Fixed a bug on phh GSI's (unmounted in a boot process by phh GSI's)
-* Added support for Xiaomi & OnePlus devices

 ##